Convict women in Australia: Female factories

+Female factories were detention centers for women convicts transported to the penal colonies of New South Wales and Van Diemen's Land.
+This system was based on British bridewells, prisons and workhouses.
+Starting from 1829, the female factories were established as a loose network of women's prisons which existed until the British transport of convicts to Van Diemen's Land ended in 1855.

+An estimated 9,000 convict women were in the 13 female factories.
+An estimated 1 in 5 to 1 in 7 Australians are related to these women.

+Women were sent to the female factories while awaiting assignment to a household or while awaiting childbirth or weaning or as punishment.

 Work environment

-Starting from 1829, the female factories were established as a loose network of women's prisons which existed until the British transport of convicts to Van Diemen's Land ended in 1855.

 They were called factories because the women were expected to work and because they also employed free working women.
 Task work was established in female factories in 1849, requiring the occupants to do chores, needle-work and washing.
 If extra work was done, the convict's sentence might be shortened.
+The women produced spun wool and flax in all the factories.
+In the main factories other work was undertaken such as sewing, stocking knitting and straw plaiting.
+Hard labour included rock breaking and oakum picking.

 Meanwhile, convict men mainly worked on the construction of roads, bridges, buildings and coastal infrastructure.
 Punishments for misconduct in the factories were often humiliating, a common one was to shave the woman's head.

 Parramatta Female Factory

-In the Parramatta female factory the occupants were not given mattresses or blankets to sleep on and the social conditions inside were indecent.

 The Parramatta female factory was the first built in Australia and was located in Parramatta, New South Wales.
 The factory had room for only a third of the female prisoners; the rest had to find lodgings with the local settlers at some cost (usually about four shillings a week).
 Many women could only pay for this cost by offering sexual services.
 Their customers were usually the male convicts who came and left the factory as they pleased.
+The occupants were not given mattresses or blankets to sleep on and the social conditions inside were indecent.

 In 1819 Macquarie had ex-convict Francis Greenway create a new design for the factory.
 This new design had the inmates divided into three categories: the "general", "merit" and "crime" class.
 The "crime" class women had their hair cropped as a mark of disgrace and were the incorrigibles.
 The "merit" or first class comprised women who had been well behaved for at least six months and women who had recently arrived from England.
 These girls were eligible to marry and eligible for assignment.
 The second or "general" class was made up of women who were sentenced for minor offences and could be transferred to the first class after a period of probation.
 This class consisted of many women who had become pregnant during their assigned service.
 The factory at Parramatta was a source of wives for settlers and emancipated convicts.
 With a written permit from the Reverend Samuel Marsden and a written note to the matron, a bachelor could take his pick of a willing "factory lass."